codeware-sthlm/enjinex/README.md

 docker-compose up
 ```

-A fake domain `localhost.dev` is prepared in folder `isolated-test` but there's nothing stopping from creating more fake domains.
+A fake domain `localhost` is prepared in folder `isolated-test` but there's nothing stopping from creating more fake domains.
 Just create certificates from those domains as well, e.g. `my-site.com`.

 ```sh
 ./isolated-test/make-certs.sh my-site.com